liveacid-software/support-ticket-module/README.md

 # support-ticket-module

-## note: may have to split the model and router out from the react component.
+## Assumptions
+### This module assumes the following WorkFlow configurations:

+- All API calls made from react are prefixed by `/api` to proxy to  the backend
+- There is not already a `/supportticket` endpoint established on the project.

 ### Use and Configuration:
 #### To configure this module use the followin ENV Vars in your project .env file